 5. Transport and Delivery

-5.1 The Buyer may choose from the delivery methods offered by the Seller at the time of Order.
-Based on the Buyer's choice, the Seller is obliged to hand over the Goods to the relevant carrier for transport to the agreed delivery point, with the Buyer being obliged to take delivery of the Goods at the delivery point.
+5.1 The Buyer may choose, depending on the location of the Buyer and the chosen method of payment for the Goods, from the delivery methods offered by the Seller at the time of Order.
+Based on the Buyer's choice, upon payment of the purchase price, the Seller shall hand over the Goods to the relevant carrier for transport to the agreed delivery point, with the Buyer being obliged to take delivery of the Goods at the delivery point.
 This does not apply if the packaging of the Goods shows signs of damage corresponding to unauthorised intrusion into the parcel containing the Goods.

 5.2 If none of the methods of transport is satisfactory to the Buyer, the Buyer may arrange the transport himself.
 In this case, the Buyer bears the risk and costs associated with this method of transport.

-5.3 In the event that for reasons on the Buyer's side it is necessary to deliver the Goods repeatedly or by a different method than that specified in the Order, the Buyer shall be obliged to pay the costs associated with the repeated delivery of the Goods or the costs associated with another method of delivery.
+5.3 If for reasons on the side it is necessary to deliver the Goods repeatedly or in a different way than agreed, the Buyer is obliged to pay the costs associated with the repeated delivery attempt or the costs associated with a different method of delivery.